Rob Havers

 Robin Paul Whittick "Rob" Havers (born 1967) is a British military historian.
 He currently serves as president of the American Civil War Museum.
-He previously served as the president of the Pritzker Military Museum & Library, the president of the George C. Marshall Foundation, and as a former Senior Lecturer in War Studies at the Royal Military Academy Sandhurst.
+He was the former president of the Pritzker Military Museum & Library, the former president of the George C. Marshall Foundation, and a former Senior Lecturer in War Studies at the Royal Military Academy Sandhurst.

 Education

 Havers graduated from Queen Mary University of London with a bachelor's degree in history and politics; London School of Economics and Political Science with a master's degree in later modern British history and Pembroke College, Cambridge with a Ph.D.

 He is the author of several articles and books.
-His Ph.D. thesis, “Reassessing the Japanese POW Experience: The Changi POW Camp, 1942-45,” was published as a book in 2003 and subsequently reissued in paperback in 2013.
+His Ph.D. thesis, "Reassessing the Japanese POW Experience: The Changi POW Camp, 1942-45," was published as a book in 2003 and subsequently reissued in paperback in 2013.